git-town/git-town/README.md

 ## Configuration

-Git Town operates under the following assumptions:

-*  You have a **main branch** (typically "development" or "master") from which feature branches are cut, and into which they are merged.
-*  You use a central code repository like [Github](http://github.com).

 Git Town asks for the main branch name if one isn't set per repository, and stores this information in the Git configuration of your project.